aiven/aiven-docs/docs/products/clickhouse/concepts/features-overview.md

     times that do not affect productivity.
 -   **Backups and disaster recovery:** Aiven for ClickHouse has automatic backups taken every 24 hours.
 The retention period depends on your plan tier.
-Check out the details on [Plan comparison](https://aiven.io/pricing?product=clickhouse&tab=plan-comparison).
+See the details on [Plan comparison](https://aiven.io/pricing?product=clickhouse&tab=plan-comparison).

 ## Intelligent observability